 The best way to handle multiple winners of a bidding item is to list each item individually.
 To make it easy on yourself, create the first item exactly as you’d like it to appear, including images, then duplicate it until you reach the desired number.
 You'll find a Duplicate Item link on the auction item page.

-When you want to end bidding on an item, you just need to log into the auction, view the item and click the Mark As Sold link found in the Item Controls section on the page.
+When you want to end bidding on an item, simply click the Mark As Sold link in the Admin Controls menu on the auction item page.
 This link is only available on unsold items which have bids.
 Clicking the Mark As Sold link will sell the item to the current high bidder at the current selling price.

 There is an Advanced Setting on your auction (Edit Auction link in the Admin Controls menu) for notifying auction administrators when a Buy Now item is purchased.
 The notification contains the buyer's name and a link to the item, allowing you to quickly view and act upon the sold item.

 Set the starting bid as the amount you need to sell the item.
 This will ensure a minimum price is received before the item is sold.
 For example, if a donated item has a cost of $1000, you can set the starting bid amount as $1000 (or higher), ensuring the cost is covered.

 The system use to support setting a reserve price on items.
 This feature was not frequently used and many times was the cause of frustration for bidders.
 Therefore, this feature has been removed from the system.

 The purpose of a reserve price is to guarantee an item sells for a minimum amount while also allowing bidders to enter bids at a lower price.
 A bidder will not win an item unless their bid is at or above the reserve price.
 Allowing lower bids is what caused the frustration for bidders.
 To avoid this issue, we recommend setting the starting bid at (or above) the minimum amount you wish to sell an item.